 As infrastructure projects got underway, Ghalibaf turned to the international stage, with a cameo at the World Economic Forum in Davos in 2008.
 There he sought to distance himself from then-President Ahmadinejad, claiming that the president’s anti-Westernism and isolationist policies were hampering foreign investment in Iran.
 In Davos, he pledged to open the country up to more foreign investment, and indicated he was flirting with another run for the presidency.

 Ghalibaf’s 12-year tenure as mayor has been linked to a series of scandals and corruption.
 One of the most prominent cases was the municipality selling massive properties to several officials in the affluent northern Tehran at a heavy discount.
 In 2016, Memari News published a classified report prepared by the General Inspection Office on Ghalibaf’s corrupt property sales.
 The report found that the mayor had “illegally” sold “Tehran municipality’s residential, commercial, [and] public use property.”
 Strong public condemnation against Ghalibaf followed, and has not subsided to this day.
-Criticism mounted after he became speaker, leading him to reportedly tender his resignation to the supreme leader, who would not let him resign.
-The supreme leader thought it would tarnish the regime’s reputation and weaken the legislative branch of government.
+Criticism mounted after he became speaker of Parliament, leading him to reportedly tender his resignation to the Supreme Leader, who would not let him resign.
+The Supreme Leader thought it would tarnish the regime’s reputation and weaken the legislative branch of government.

 In 2017, a former council member accused Ghalibaf’s wife, Zahra Sadat-Moshir, in the property corruption scandal.
 Moshir’s charity was one among many beneficiaries; other Ghalibaf allies, including members of his team, former city councilor Morteza Talaei, and the IRGC’s Cooperative Foundation, also received property from the city at cut-rate prices.
 The IRGC was allegedly one of the main recipients of the properties, with many parcels of land going to the IRGC’s Intelligence Organization to expand its network of safe houses.
 Furthermore, during the 2009 post-election protests, Ghalibaf provided municipal facilities for those who suppressed the protests.